Frequently Asked Questions

-- A 0.13% annualized Program Management Fee is charged to each portfolio, except the Total Equity Market Index Portfolio and ACT Portfolio.
-A 0.11% annualized Program Management Fee is charged to the Total Equity Market Index Portfolio.
+A 0.05% annualized Trust Fee is charged to each portfolio, except the ACT Portfolio.
 Each portfolio bears its share of the expenses of the underlying mutual funds in which it invests.
-The program manager fee and underlying mutual fund expenses are reflected in each portfolio's unit price.
-As with most investments, the portfolio also reflects some of the costs of the funds it invests in.
+The trustee fee and underlying mutual fund expenses are reflected in each portfolio's unit price.

 Eligible Education Expenses and Institutions

 You can use the funds for any purpose.
 However, to enjoy the full federal tax benefits, you either have to use the assets for tuition expenses up to $10,000 per beneficiary per year across all accounts at K-12 public, private, or religious schools, or you have to use the assets for qualified expenses at an eligible institution as defined by the IRS.
 Such expenses include:

 - Tuition and mandatory fees

 - Books, supplies, computer technology, and equipment required for enrollment or attendance

 - Room and board for any academic period in which the beneficiary is enrolled at least half time

 - Certain expenses required for special needs students